transmission-remote-gui/transgui/README.md

 With Homebrew-Cask, directly execute this command to install Transmission Remote Gui:

  - `brew cask install transmission-remote-gui`

+## Compilation

+### macOS

+**Note: Currently Transmission Remote GUI can't be compiled if fpc and lazarus were installed using brew.
+You can uninstall them using** `brew uninstall fpc` and `brew cask uninstall lazarus`

+In Terminal navigate to the transgui folder containing the source code.
+Then `cd setup/macosx` and run `./create_app_new.sh`.
+This will install fpc and lazarus if needed and build Transmission Remote GUI and move it in a .dmg image file.

 ## Command line parameters